travjbarnes/wobbly-frontend/CONTRIBUTING.md

 ## Recognizing all contributors
 * We adhere to the [All Contributors](https://allcontributors.org/) specification.
-* To add a contributor to the list on our README, use the [All Contributorsbot](https://allcontributors.org/docs/en/bot/usage)
+* To add a contributor to the list on our README, use the [All Contributors bot](https://allcontributors.org/docs/en/bot/usage)

 Read our [Code of Conduct](CODE-OF-CONDUCT.md).